iambriansreed/advanced-custom-taxonomies/readme.txt

 == Description ==

-Advanced Custom Taxonomies is the perfect solution for any WordPress website which needs more content types like other Content Management Systems.
-No additional plugins required!
+Advanced Custom Taxonomies is the perfect solution for any WordPress website which needs custom taxonomies.

 == Filters ==